-- Make sure to include the date, the location, and the number of individuals infected. - How does the concept of movement relate to each one? - Below the chart, explain the difference between an epidemic and a pandemic in your own words.
+- Make sure to include the date, the location, and the number of individuals infected. - How does the concept of movement relate to each one? - Under the chart, in your own words, explain the difference between an epidemic and a pandemic.

-Mindfulness is the act of being in the moment and aware of your surroundings.
-Take a mindful walk at a slow pace and stay quiet.
+Mindfulness is the act of being in the moment and to be aware of your surroundings.
+Take a mindful walk.
+You should walk at a slow pace and stay quiet.

-Focus on what you see, hear, feel, and smell.
+Pay attention to what you see, hear, feel, and smell.
 Consider the following questions:

-- Is the sun warming your skin? - Can you hear children playing or birds chirping? - Can you smell freshly cut grass? - Can you hear your own breathing or your feet making contact with the ground?
+- Is the sun warming your skin? - Can you hear children playing or birds chirping? - Can you smell fresh cut grass? - Can you hear your own breathing or your feet making contact with the ground?

-When you return from your walk, journal or draw a picture to document your walk.
-Will you take another mindful walk?
-Consider planning a mindful walk with a friend or family member.
+When you return from your walk journal or draw a picture to document your walk.
+Will you do another mindful walk?
+Would you plan a mindful walk with a friend or family member?